peena5370/learning/Basic Concept of Information Technology - learning.md

 ### Topic 1
 - IT has been used in the latest IT and information and communication technology(ICT) gadgets,the portable devices such as smart phone and tablet
-- 21st century has brought the information era, the rapid pace computerised systems being used in almost all types of areas, from medical and space exploration to education, as well as banking and manufacturing sectors
+- 21st century has brought the information era, the rapid pace computerized systems being used in almost all types of areas, from medical and space exploration to education, as well as banking and manufacturing sectors
 - Evolution of Agricultural, Industrial and Information Era
 ```html
 <style>